 Not Too Quick, Not Quick Enough: Getting Cesarean Delivery Safety Right

-- Define evidence-based strategies to safely perform appropriate numbers of cesarean deliveries on the perinatal unit
+- • Define evidence based strategies to safety perform appropriate numbers of cesarean deliveries on the perinatal unit.

-- Discuss strategies that will help approriate unit responses to the need for emergency cesarean delivery
+- • Discuss strategies that will help appropriate unit responses to the need for emergency cesarean delivery.

 Larry Veltman, MD, FACOG, CPHRM

 Questions?
 Contact ASHRM@aha.org